 The ideal seasons are pre-monsoon (March to May) and post-monsoon (late September to December).
 Trekking in Autumn (post-monsoon) will give you clear skies and stunning mountain vistas.
 In Spring (pre-monsoon) wildflowers will be in bloom and it would be divine to walk on alpine meadows filled with flowers and colourful rhododendron blooms.
 The higher you go the colder it’s going to be.
 Above 4000 meters, you can expect snow and temperatures to plummet below zero degrees.
 Nighttime temperatures can drop as low as -10 degrees.

-In Kathmandu, breakfast, welcome dinner and farewell dinner will be complimentary.
+Meals on the trail is included in the package cost.
 While trekking, all meals (breakfast, lunch and dinner) will be provided.
 Breakfast and dinner will be served at the teahouse where you will be spending the night.
-For lunch, you will be stopping at one of the teahouses on the trail.
-Try the local Dal-Bhat (lentils, rice & curry), momo, Tibetan bread, yak cheese etc. or international fare (pancakes, pizza, mac & cheese, toast, noodles etc.).
+For lunch you will be stopping at one of the teahouses on the trail.
+Try the local dal-bhat (lentils, rice & curry), momo, Tibetan bread, yak cheese etc. or international fare (pancakes, pizza, mac & cheese, toast, noodles etc.).
 The food on the trail is high on nutrition and carbohydrate.